-This clinical research study will require a single study visit where blood and saliva samples will be collected to determine if individuals have changes in the APOL1 gene.
+This clinical research study will require a single study visit where blood and saliva samples will be collected to determine if participants have changes in the APOL1 gene.
 This can be done at a study site or in your home.
-If you choose to participate, the results of this investigational genetic test may qualify you for a future clinical research study where researchers will be testing an investigational medication that may help treat individuals with CKD caused by changes in the APOL1 gene by blocking APOL1 function, which allows for the kidneys to function properly.
+If you choose to participate, the results of this investigational genetic test may qualify you for a future clinical research study where researchers will be testing an investigational medication that may help treat people with CKD caused by changes in the APOL1 gene.

 To learn more about the blood and saliva sample collection, DNA (genetic) testing, and genotyping that will take place as part of this study, please watch the video.